 Instant Omni Plus

 The Instant Omni Plus has a bit different appearance.
-While it will add a couple of features, so far that seems to be just the additional presets and heat settings.
-You could still proof bread dough for example, without a preset for that.
-Simply put it in on the lowest heat setting.
-But when the Plus comes out and I learn more, I will update.
+While it adds a couple of features, it is just the two additional presets and heat settings and buttons on the front for them.
+Otherwise the product is the same.
+The proof preset does allow the Omni Plus to go down o 70 degrees, but you could still proof bread dough in the Omni without a preset for that.
+Simply put it in on the lowest heat setting (85 for the Omni).

 Instant Pot Omni Recipes